keninkujovic/keninkujovic.github.io/README.md

 This file represents the main homepage of the website.
 It is the default page displayed when accessing the root URL of the website.

 # robots.txt
 This file is used to provide instructions to web crawlers or search engines about which parts of the website to crawl or exclude.
+Take a look at [Google's Docs](https://developers.google.com/search/docs/crawling-indexing/robots/create-robots-txt).

 # LICENSE
 The LICENSE file contains the license information for the repository, specifying the terms under which the code or content is distributed.